Astro-Sean/autophot/docs/source/installation.rst

 Conda Install
 #############

-AutoPhoT is available via `Anaconda`_ and can be easily installed using:
+AutoPhoT is available via conda install and can be easily installed using:

 .. code-block:: bash